Damian Mills: Early life

-Damian Mills was born on 15 July 1979, in Winnipeg, Manitoba, the son of Dr. Barry Mills and Rona Mills.
-He had two sisters, Cresida and Eleanor.
+Damian Mills was born on 15 July 1979, the son of Dr. Barry Mills and Rona Mills.
+He had two sisters, Cressida and Eleanor.
 His enthusiasm for cricket started in 1985 during a family visit to England, when he saw his first cricket match.
 Before the family returned from their vacation Damian's father presented him with a size-2 junior cricket bat.
 Dr. Mills strongly encouraged young Damian's interest in cricket.

+Mills graduated from St. Paul's High School.

 Domestic cricket

 Club

 Mills started to play organized cricket in 1986 at age seven at Lincoln Elementary School.
 In 1989 he joined the Manitoba Cricket Association Junior League.
 In 1992 he made his first appearance in the MCA Senior League.
-He was a member of the Winnipeg Juniors Cricket Club(WJCC) but played only two league games that year.
+He was a member of the Winnipeg Juniors Cricket Club (WJCC) but played only two league games that year.
 During 1993 he became a regular member of the WJCC, mainly as a bowler.
 Due to injuries he gave up bowling and concentrated on his batting, which made his mark in cricket.

 Representative

-In 1992, days before his 13th birthday, Damian became a member of The Manitoba Junior Provincial Team and for the first time tried out for The Canadian National Youth Team in Toronto.
-Damian was amongst the youngest athletes at the trials and whilst he did not make the team, he gained experience.
-On the first day of the tournament during the morning practice session he was hit very hard in the head by a ball, and spent the rest of the day in the emergency room of a Toronto hospital.
+In 1992, days before his 13th birthday, Mills became a member of the Manitoba Junior Provincial Team and for the first time tried out for the Canadian national youth team in Toronto.
+He was amongst the youngest athletes at the trials and whilst he did not make the team, he gained experience.
+On the first day of the tournament during the morning practice session, Mills was hit very hard in the head by a ball, and spent the rest of the day in the emergency room of a Toronto hospital.
 The next day he played very hard throughout the tournament, despite his injury.

 In 1994, Mills was invited by the Manitoba Cricket Association (MCA) to the MCA Senior Training Camp.
 The camp took place during the winter months.

 In 1995, Mills first represented Manitoba on the Senior Provincial Team in the Western Provincial Championship, when he opened the batting against British Columbia and scored 42 runs.
 Returning from this competition at age 16 he scored his first century in the MCA Senior League: 111 runs not out.
 Since that time, Damian was an integral member of the Manitoba Senior Provincial Team.